cannin/ihop-reach/_reports/2019-05-29-gsoc-week-one.md

 author: Rohit R Chattopadhyay
 ---
 ## About Me
-I am an undergraduate student at [Jadavpur University](http://jaduniv.edu.in), Kolkata, India.
+I am an undergraduate student, pursuing Computer Science and Engineering at [Jadavpur University](http://jaduniv.edu.in), Kolkata, India.
 My interests lie in application development, alongside which I am interested in exploring the computer science world of machine learning and image processing

 ## GSoC Project